maxmilton/MaxMilton.com-Old-v3/content/about.md

 ## Things you may not know about me

 * I love working as a consultant --- the fast pace and ever-changing landscape mean I'm constantly learning new and better ways of doing things.
 I blog about many of these learnings here!
-* I've been using Linux as my main OS for more than 9 years --- both on my web servers and my desktop workstations.
+* I've been using Linux as my main OS for more than 10 years --- both on my web servers and my desktop workstations.
+I love it!
 * I've lived in 10+ cities since moving out as a teenager.
 * When I move to a new city I make friends by going to tech and business meetups.
 * I eat a [diet consisting mostly of fat]({{<relref "intro-to-the-keto-diet-and-14-day-keto-meal-plan.md">}}).